 "No men are more conservative than those who design and build ships save those who sail them; and since storms are less frequent at sea than some landsmen suppose, the life of a sailor is principally made up of the daily performances of certain tasks, in certain manners and at certain times." (in Mutiny on the Bounty)

-For a period, Hall toyed with the idea of becoming a sheepherder in Montana, but at the outbreak of World War I, he joined the British Army.
+For a period, Hall toyed with the idea of becoming a sheepherder in Montana, but at the outbreak of World War I, affected by the patriotic fervor of the time, he joined the British Army.
 Hall served in the 9th Battalion Royal Fusiliers as a machine-gunner, taking part in the Battle of Loos.
-His war memoirs Hall published under the title Kitchener's Mob (1916).
+His war memoirs Hall published under the title Kitchener's Mob (1916), with hopes that the United States would join the Allied nations against Germany.
 The war still continuing, Hall re-enlisted in 1916 as a member of the Lafayette Flying Corps, which was later incorporated into the United States Air Service.
-During these years he met the Harvard graduate Charles Nordhoff, a pilot serving in the same corps.
 Hall was shot down behind the German lines in the spring of 1918.
-The last six months of the war he spent in a prison camp.
+The last six months of the war he spent in various prison camps.

 After the armistice Hall and Nordhoff decided to continue wandering, instead of pursuing promising careers.
 When they received an advance from Harper's to write travel articles, they moved to Tahiti.
 Hall was 33 at that time.
 "For we meant to have further adventure of one kind or another - adventure in the sense of unexpected incident rather than of hazardous activity," said Hall in Faery Lands of the South Seas (1921).
+He did not see the islands real in the ordinary sense, but they belonged, rather, "to the realm of imagination."
 Hall continued with travel books and Nordhoff published novels.
 In 1925 Hall married the sixteen-year-old Sarah Winchester, his friend had married a Polynesian woman a few years before.
 Sarah was part-Polynesian daughter of a British sea captain.

 "Of course, everyone who visited Tahiti heard the rumour that Hall's collaborator, Charles Nordhoff, had supplied the poetic passages in their books and had created the characters, while Hall merely worked out the plot devices and the long narrative portions, but having met Hall and seen the poetry in his eyes when I mentioned specific scenes, I gave no credence to that rumour." (in The World Is My Home by James Michener, 1992)

-The authors decided to put Captain Roger Byan in the role of the narrator.
-He had been a midshipman on the Bounty when the ship proceeded upon orders to collect a cargo of breadfruit trees from Tahiti for an experimental transplantation in the West Indies.
+The authors decided to put a fictional Captain Roger Byam in the role of the narrator; in part the character was based on Peter Heywood.
+He had been a midshipman on the Bounty when the ship proceeded upon orders to collect a cargo of breadfruit trees from Tahiti for an experimental transplantion in the West Indies.
 During the voyage, Bligh lost his control over the crew.
 According to a popular belief, his inhumanity turned out to be more than the usual tyranny of the captain, but Bligh's official log book shows, that he did not use the whip often on his men.
 "I'll take my chances against the law," says Clark Gable (Christian) to Charles Laughton (Bligh) in the 1935 film, "you'll take yours against the sea."
 The second part, Men against the Sea (1933), focused on Bligh, his loyal companions, and their 3500-mile safe return on an twenty-three-foot open longboat.
 Pitcairn's Island (1934) recounted Christian's journey to an uncharted Pacific island and the later history of the crew members.
 The last of them were finally discovered in 1808, living peacefully on the island inhabited by their descendants.
 Hall visited the island in 1933 near the hurricane season and told of his long voyage in The Tale of a Shipwreck (1934).

-The authors' did not repeat the success of the Bounty trilogy.
 Nordhoff and Hall published six more coauthored novels, although the last three were largely written by Hall.
+They did not repeat the popularity of the Bounty trilogy.
 Several of these works were adapted for screen.
 Hurricane (1936) inspired John Ford's film from 1937, starring Dorothy Lamour and Jon Hall.
 The story was set on the isle of Manikoora, where the evil French colonial governor brutally rules an island paradise but cannot rule forces of nature.
 The climatic hurricane sequence was staged by second-unit director James Basevi with the help of associate director Stuart Heisler.
 Its special effects were unequaled for decades.
 Otherwise the film was hampered by phony studio settings.
 After seeing the footage, the screenwriter Ben Hecht summarized his feelings: "I think it stinks."
 Hecht wrote new dialogue scenes that Ford passively shot.
 The story was remade in 1979.
 Dino de Laurentiis's production, starring Jason Robards, Mia Farrow, Max von Sydow, and Trevor Howard, was considered by critics a failure.
 No More Gas (1940 ), a family story, was filmed in 1942 under the title The Tuttles of Tahiti, and Botany Bay (1941), a historical melodrama about the infamous Australian penal colony, in 1952.
 Hall and Nordhoff repeated the confrontation between a sadistic captain and his young opponent.
 This time the action was set on a convict ship.
 Michael Curtiz's Passage to Marseille, starring Humphrey Bogart, Claude Rains and Michele Morgan, was based on the novelette Men Without Country (1942), about convicts who escape from the prison colony of French Guinea to join the Free French forces.
 The studio delayed the release of the movie until February of 1944, waiting for the expected Allied invasion.
 Peter Lorre played "the worst rogue of the lot," who, nevertheless, dies for the cause.

 In his later years, Hall wrote juvenile fiction about Dr. F. Dogbody, a peg-legged Royal Navy surgeon, travel essays, narrative poems, and an collection of short stories.
 Oh Millersville!
 (1940), a poem, appeared under the name of Fern Gravel, a young girl who laments the narrowness of her small-town life in Iowa.
 The tall-tales of Dogbody were originally published in the Redbook Magazine and collected in Doctor Dogbody's Leg (1940).
 Hall's posthumously published memoirs, My Island Home, came out in 1952.
 He died of coronary failure on July 6, 1951 in Arue, Tahiti.
-His grave overlooks Matavai Bay.
+Above his grave, which overlooks Matavai Bay, is inscribed: "Look to the Northward stranger, / Just over the hillside there / Have you ever in your travels seen / A land more passing fair?"
 Hall's papers are located in the Burlington Library of Grinnell College.
 His wife Sarah, called "Mama Lala", died in 1985 and was buried beside him.
 Hall was awarded in 1950 an honorary doctorate degree in literature from Grinell College.

-For further reading: Dictionary of Midwestern Literature: Volume 1, The Authors, ed Philip A. Greasley (2001); World Authors 1900-1950, Vol. 3, ed.
+For further reading: 'HMAV Bounty and the Great Depression,' in The South Seas: A Reception History from Daniel Defoe to Dorothy Lamour by Sean Brawley and Chris Dixon (2015); Dictionary of Midwestern Literature: Volume 1, The Authors, ed Philip A. Greasley (2001); World Authors 1900-1950, Vol. 3, ed.
 Martin Seymour-Smith and Andrew C. Kimmens (1996); Twentieth-Century Romance and Historical Writers, ed.
-Kay Mussell, Alison Light, Aruna Vasudevan (1994); James Norman Hall by R. Roulston (1978); The American Heritage of James Norman Hall by R.L.
+Kay Mussell, Alison Light, Aruna Vasudevan (1994); Mr Bligh's Bad Language: Passion, Power and Theatre on the Bounty by Greg Dening (1992); 'Manuscript Collections: James Norman Hall Papers, 1906-1951' by Anne G. Kintner, Anne G, in The Annals of Iowa44 (1979); James Norman Hall by R. Roulston (1978); The American Heritage of James Norman Hall by R.L.
 Johnson (1969); In Search of Paradise: The Nordhoff-Hall Story by P.L.
 Briand (1966) - See also: James Norman Hall by Robert Roulston